rails/rails/guides/source/active_record_multiple_databases.md

 ## Caveats

+### Sharding

 As noted at the top, Rails doesn't (yet) support sharding.
 We had to do a lot of work to support multiple databases for Rails 6.0.
 The lack of support for sharding isn't an oversight, but does require additional work that didn't make it in for 6.0.
 For now if you need sharding it may be advisable to continue using one of the many gems that supports this.

+### Load Balancing Replicas

 Rails also doesn't support automatic load balancing of replicas.
 This is very dependent on your infrastructure.
 We may implement basic, primitive load balancing in the future, but for an application at scale this should be something your application handles outside of Rails.

+### Joining Across Databases

-Lastly, you cannot join across databases.
+Applications cannot join across databases.
 Rails 6.1 will support using `has_many` relationships and creating 2 queries instead of joining, but Rails 6.0 will require you to split the joins into 2 selects manually.

+### Schema Cache

+If you use a schema cache and multiple database you'll need to write an initialzer that loads the schema cache from your app.
+This wasn't an issue we could resolve in time for Rails 6.0 but hope to have it in a future version soon.